va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-02-03-dataproc-docker-and-hail-oh-my.md

 Enter containers: A container is a self-contained, portable computing environment that can be run locally or deployed to a virtual machine in the cloud.
 This has advantages both for security, scalability, and reproducibility: security, because nothing running in the container can affect the environment outside it, except perhaps indirectly through API calls to a web service; scalability, because the container can be deployed as a unit to an arbitrary number of virtual machines; reproducibility, because the container and/or its build script can be published, downloaded, and run on someone else's computing resources.

 As the name suggests, containers are self-contained: All the data required by the container must be inside the container or mapped to it from the host environment.
 You can "enter" the container and execute shell commands if necessary or just call the program you need to run from outside the container with its parameters specified.

 A container has its own version of a deployment script, called a *Dockerfile*, that specifies all the components of the environment mentioned above.
+This script is used to build an *image* – a blueprint for a container – which is then instantiated as a *container*, which can be used as the basis for a *virtual machine*.

-## An example Dockerfile
+### An example Dockerfile
 From the `telseq` repository:
 ```